Pallavicini family

+The Pallavicini family (often used in the singular Pallavicino for individual members) is an ancient Italian noble family whose name dates back to the 11th century.
+The first known representative of this name was Oberto il Pelavicino († 1148), a descendant of the frankish House of Obertenghi from the early Middle Ages.
+The Obertenghi had been Margraves of Eastern Liguria since 951 and from around 1000 also Margraves of Milan, Tortona, and Genoa.

+The family split into two main branches, one based in Lombardy and the other in Genoa, both of which developed extensive sub-branches.
+In 1360, the family was granted the title of Margrave (Marchese).
+The Lombard branch expanded its ancestral holdings in the 13th century and established its own state, the Stato Pallavicino, in the Emilia region between Cremona, Parma, and Piacenza.
+This state was annexed by the Duchy of Parma in 1587.
+The Genoese branch was part of the patrician class of the Republic of Genoa.
+Some branches from both main lines still exist today, including one from the Genoese line that settled in Austria-Hungary in the 18th century.

 The Pallavicini of the Latin Empire

 Through the descendants of Guy and his brother Rubino, sons of Guglielmo, a branch of the family rose to prominence in the Latin Empire founded after the Fourth Crusade in 1204.

 They governed the Margraviate of Bodonitsa from 1204 to 1358.
 They grew in riches and, after 1224, became also the most powerful family in the former Kingdom of Thessalonica (northern Greece).
 The first margraves were of Guy's line until his daughter Isabella died, at which time the line of Rubino inherited the throne.
 The Pallavicini were related to the De la Roche family then ruling in Athens.
 After the death of Albert in 1311 the Pallavicini influence slowly declined.
 The subsequent Zorzi margraves were matrilineal descendants of the last Pallavicini marquise, Guglielma.